jjuanramos/fastai/lesson_2.md

 24. What is DataLoaders?

+DataLoaders is an object that helps assembling the data you pass in a format suitable to model training.
+It is a class that stores whatever DataLoader objects you pass to it, and makes them available as train and valid.
+In fastai this object is essential, as it is the one that provides data for the model.

 25. What four things do we need to tell fastai to create DataLoaders?

+ 1. What kind of data we are working with (tabular, images, text, etc.)
+ 2. How to get the list of items
+ 3. How to label these items
+ 4. How to create a validation set

 26. What does the splitter parameter to DataBlock do?

+Splits the data in a training and validations sets.

 27. How do we ensure a random split always gives the same validation set?